pellared/otel-logs-talk/outline.md

 Now go forth and log responsibly!

-You can find me on GitHub as pellared and on CNCF Slack as Robert Pajak, if you have questions that didn't fit into today's talk.
+Find me on GitHub as pellared or CNCF Slack as Robert Pajak.